 The outbreak of the coronavirus or the Covid-19 pandemic has exposed the brittle nature of the world to us.
 Economies have collapsed all around the world – rendering millions of people jobless, thereby making their situations significantly tougher.
-The current pandemic has also seen a staggering 16.7 million people get infected, which has led to the death of over 659,000 people.

 Everyone is on the tip of their toes in anticipation of when a vaccine for Covid-19 would prove to be successful – a successful vaccine would entail an end to the pandemic, putting a rest to the current state of affairs.
 But a major problem that has come into play due to climate change is the probability of infectious disease outbreaks increasing in the future.

 This means that climate change, along with ruining our environment, may also be the cause of infectious diseases increasing over time.
 According to the World Health Organisation (WHO), “Infectious diseases are caused by pathogenic microorganisms, such as bacteria, viruses, parasites or fungi; the diseases can be spread, directly or indirectly, from one person to another.”

 There have been a plethora of infectious diseases that have wiped out huge populations in the earlier centuries: Cholera, Hantavirus, Spanish Flu, HIV/AIDS, Severe Acute Respiratory Syndrome (SARS), Bubonic